regpy/regpy/doc/sphinx/source/Operators.rst

 Thus, when `RegPy` linearizes an operator by calling its `linearize` method at a point :math:`x`, the following steps occur:

 1. The operator is evaluated, and the optional argument `derivative=True` is passed, so that the `_eval` method knows a derivative is required.
-2. Using the optional parameters, the operator prepares for linearization by precomputing and storing certain parameters as attributes.
+2. In this case the operator prepares the linearization by storing as attributes any intermediate quantities which arise in the evaluation of the operator and which are needed again for the evaluation of the derivative.
 3. The linearize method returns both the evaluation (as an object in the codomain) and the derivative, represented as an :class:`Operator` mapping from the domain to the codomain.

 .. code-block:: python